whalderman/task/readme.md

 import Task from "@apt/task/polyfill";
 ```

+## Why

+Tasks are meant to improve time to user interactivity, _not_ execution time.
+Tasks will default to the lowest priority available in the Scheduler API.

 > [!NOTE]
 > A Task will **always** be slower than the equivalent Promise.

-Tasks are meant
-> to improve time to user interactivity, _not_ execution time.
-Tasks will
-> default to the lowest priority available in the Scheduler API.
+## How

 ```js
 let taskController = null;